MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 ===================

-The MicroEJ Core Engine (also called the platform engine) and its components represent the core of the platform.
+The MicroEJ Core Engine and its components represent the core of the Architecture.
 It is used to compile and execute at runtime the MicroEJ Application code.

 Functional Description